Don't F*ck Up Your Skin

 This is particularly valuable when it comes to the intensity of your workouts.
 For example, I'm primarily a weight lifter.
 When I go to the gym, I don't sit around on my phone the whole time or sit in comfortable amounts of resistance.

-Each workout, I push myself to move more weight, improve my form, and challenge my body past where I was before.
+With each workout, I push myself to move more weight, improve my form, and challenge my body past where I was before.
 In short, I have pretty intense workouts.

 Despite this, the first time I measured my workout strain with my WHOOP strap, it only registered a strain of 4.8, which was still considered restorative.